-To convert Any Stuffing Recipe into Crockpot Stuffing
+To Convert Any Stuffing Recipe into Crockpot Stuffing

 - Up the amount of eggs to at least 1 egg per one pound loaf of bread

-- Use about 25% less liquid (so if your recipe calls for 1 cup liquid, use 3/4 cup)
+- Use about 25% less liquid (so if your recipe calls for 1 cup liquid, use ¾ cup)

 - Butter the inside of the slow cooker to prevent sticking

-- ¼ chopped onion
+- ½ cup chopped onion

-- ¼ cup chopped celery
+- 1 cup chopped celery

-- 1 cup water or chicken/turkey stock
+- 1¾ cup chicken or turkey stock

-- 4 tablespoons butter, softened
+- 4 tablespoons butter softened

-- ½ teaspoon poultry seasoning
+- 1 teaspoon poultry seasoning

-- ¼ teaspoon sage
+- ½ teaspoon sage